dstockto/csv-chef/README.md

 `3 <- 3 + uppercase`

-This one may be a bit tricky, but it's different than the example above.
+This one may be a bit tricky, but it's different from the example above.
 Instead of using a pipe operator, it's using join.
-This means instead of just uppercasing the column, it combines the original value with the uppercased value.
+This means instead of just converting the column to uppercase, it combines the original value with the uppercased value.
 For example if the original column value was "foo", then this recipe would result in "fooFOO".
 Using a pipe would result in only "FOO".